joaocarlos86/kafka/librdkafka/README.md

 ## How do I change the producer properties?

-See the producer.cpp file and use the (librdkafka configuration reference)[https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md]
+See the producer.cpp file and use the [librdkafka configuration reference](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)

 ## But... why?

 By using the librdkafka to implement the Kafka Protocol and enabling C/C++ applications to produce and consume messages from a Kafka Cluster we are ensuring to enable direct connectivity between devices that can't run a JVM without the need to have a middle guy between the device and the message broker, this may have the potential to lower the implementation costs in projects and leverage the throughput and robustness of the solution.
-The librdkafka only provides an asynchronous producer, all the messages are first inserted into an internal buffer and then sent after some conditions are met (refer to (librdkafka configuration reference)[https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md]).
+The librdkafka only provides an asynchronous producer, all the messages are first inserted into an internal buffer and then sent after some conditions are met (refer to [librdkafka configuration reference](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)).